-- Introduce sample depictions of the pomegranate in art.
-Let students imagine how they would create their own.
-How is it designed?
+- How would you create your own pomegranate?
+Explore sample depictions of the pomegranate in art for some inspiration.
+How is your pomegranate designed?
 What materials are you using and why?
 What does your pomegranate symbolize?

 - Where else can you find the pomegranate in Israel? (hint: the old 10 agorot coin and the current two-shekel coin – see our "Things We Carry" resource.)

 - What plants, fruits, or other elements of nature are symbols in America and Israel?
-Why do you think America has the symbols it does?
-Why do you think Israel has the symbols it does?
+What do these symbols mean?

 "Low Hanging Fruit"

-- Plant a tree or flower with the class (or create a small garden), and monitor its growth throughout the year.
+- Plant a tree or flower (or create a small garden), and monitor its growth throughout the year.